The Political Risk To Stocks

 The more we study artificial intelligence ('AI'), the more we are convinced that the implications for society are going to be profound.
 While we leave a more extensive discussion for another day, this doesn't necessarily have to imply mass unemployment.

-What is clear though is that the pace of structural change is going to accelerate.
+What is clear, though, is that the pace of structural change is going to accelerate.
 This means a fairly massive shift in the sectoral make-up of the economy and large changes in the types of skills and training required.

 The US has always had an advantage over most other economies here, as its flexible markets allow for rapid redeployment of resources, and labor is more mobile compared to many other economies.

 Some of these advantages endure, but whether it will be enough to deal with the changes ahead remains very much to be seen.
-The Trump revolt is blamed (we think largely unjustified) on the effects of the industrial heartland of globalization, unfair trade deals, and especially the rise of China.
+The Trump revolt is blamed (we think largely unjustified) on the effects of the industrial heartland of globalization, unfair trade deals and especially the rise of China.

-Whatever the causes (we think it has more to do with automation), it's undeniable that this has caused considerable economic damage in many industrial communities, and that's not a good sign of things to come.
+Whatever the causes (we think it has more to do with automation), it's undeniable that this has caused considerable economic damage in many industrial communities and that's not a good sign of things to come.

 If you unleash the forces of capitalism, as seems to be the Trump government policy agenda, structural change is only going to accelerate (insofar as these policies are effective and actually make much difference, not everybody agrees on that).